tsorak/grapher/README.md

 -   Perhaps instead of using the Canvas API something else could be built to generate and save the graph to disk.
 (Maybe using only the commandline entirely?
 Providing a config and an array of numbers...)

+-   Add UI interactivity for controlling the amount of steps along both axles.

+-   Add indicator showing the average value of all points.

+-   Implement canvas resizing.

 ## Running the project

 ### **Node**